Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 The Ball3DBrain GameObject in the scene, which contains a Brain component, is a child of the Academy object.
 (All Brain objects in a scene must be children of the Academy.)
 All the agents in the 3D Balance Ball environment use the same Brain instance.
-A Brain doesn't save any state about an agent, it just routes the agent's collected state observations to the decision making process and returns the chosen action to the agent.
+A Brain doesn't store any information about an agent, it just routes the agent's collected observations to the decision making process and returns the chosen action to the agent.
 Thus, all agents can share the same brain, but act independently.
 The Brain settings tell you quite a bit about how an agent works.